 Click the title for more information on a clinical resource.
 To download a PDF file, click the Download button.

-Ketterly 2019 Authored by Jennifer Ketterly, University of North Carolina, in...
+Ketterly 2019 Authored by Jennifer Ketterly, University of North Carolina, in which she...
 Show more

 Ketterly 2019 Authored by Jennifer Ketterly, University of North Carolina, in which she shares a case study about an athlete and Visceral Fat Assessment (VAT) made possible by the Horizon DXA™ System.
 She goes further into how VAT can be associated with cardiac and metabolic disorders.
 She also highlights how she uses Hologic DXA™ System with her female athlete with nutritional deficits, bone health concerns due to presenting stress fractures, and utilization of DXA for treatment plan and resolution.
 Read the Hologic white paper for the complete case analysis for the practicing sports dietitian.